Kimtaro/THE-AUTHENTICATOR/Readme.md

 What is this?
 -------------

-This is a proof of concept OAuth desktop client for Twitter that implements a login flow that mimics xAuth (Username + Password).
+This is a proof of concept Objective-C OAuth desktop client for Twitter that implements a login flow that mimics xAuth (Username + Password).

 Why?
 ----